-Preliminary exam is objective type consists of two papers General Studies Paper and CSAT .
+The preliminary exam is an objective type consists of two papers General Studies Paper and CSAT.
 General studies paper counted for screening to the Mains exam stage while CSAT is minimum qualifying in nature.

-Mains exam consists of 9 papers including optional (2 papers) which is Descriptive in nature .
-English language paper and regional language paper are qualifying in nature.
-Essay paper, four General Studies papers and 2 optional papers are considered for merit along with interview marks.
+Mains exam consists of 9 papers including optional (2 papers) which is Descriptive in nature.
+English language paper and regional language papers are qualifying in nature.
+Essay paper, four General Studies papers, and 2 optional papers are considered for merit along with interview marks.

 IAS Exam Eligibility

-- Or declare to be deemed as a university under section 3 of university grants commission act, 1965 .
+- Or declare to be deemed as a University under section 3 of the university grants commission act, 1965.

-- Final year students and candidates awaiting for results can also apply.
-Results need to submit at the time of filing application for mains exam .
+- Final year students and candidates awaiting results can also apply.
+Results need to submit at the time of filing application for the mains exam.